 Next, what is their ability to buy?
 How much are they willing to spend?
 Are there other prior agreements that could stop the transaction?

 Find out sooner rather than later what their purchasing capacity is so you don’t waste further time on a lead that might be a dead end.
-When all the necessary info to determine if the lead qualifies is collected, it’s time for the next step.
+When all the necessary info to determine if the lead qualifies is collected, it’s time for the next sales cycle stage.

 To get an in-depth masterclass on How to Have the Perfect Qualification Call download our free guide.